 Deferred Outflows/Inflows of Resources In addition to Assets, the Statement of Net Position includes a separate section for Deferred Outflows of Resources.
 This section of the financial statements represents a consumption of net position that applies to a future period and will not be recognized as an expense or expenditure until then.
-The Agency has three items that meet this criterion in fiscal year 2018: contributions to the pension plan, contributions to other postemployment benefits (OPEB), and an accumulated decrease in fair value of hedging derivative instruments.
+The Agency has three items that meet the criterion: contributions to the pension plan, contributions to other postemployment benefits (OPEB), and an accumulated decrease in fair value of hedging derivative instruments.
 In addition to Liabilities, the Statement of Net Position includes a separate section for Deferred Inflows of Resources.
 This section of the financial statements represents an acquisition of net position that applies to a future period and will not be recognized as revenue until then.
-The Agency has three items that meet the criterion: deferred state grant revenue, deferred inflows related to pensions, and deferred inflows related to OPEB resulting from the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
+The Agency has three items that meet the criterion: deferred state grant revenue, deferred inflows related to pensions, and deferred inflows related to OPEB.